 Impact of a current partner on the timing of reconciliation

-Example: An individual in receipt of FTB, Rachel is partnered to Steve throughout the relevant income year.
+Example: Rachel is receiving FTB and CCS and is partnered to Steve throughout the relevant income year.
 Both are required to lodge income tax returns.
-Steve lodges a return by 1 October in the current lodgement year and actual maintenance income and child-care usage are available at that time.
-Rachel has not yet lodged her income tax return.
-No reconciliation of Rachel's FTB entitlement can be carried out until Rachel lodges her income tax return.
+Steve lodges an income tax return for the relevant income year by 1 October of the lodgement year, and actual maintenance income and child-care usage are available at that time.
+Rachel has not yet lodged an income tax return.
+No reconciliation of Rachel's FTB and/or CCS entitlement can be carried out until Rachel lodges an income tax return for the relevant income year.

 Policy reference: FA Guide 6.4.1.30 Reconciliation process, 6.4.3.10 Valid reasons for not lodging a tax return